 In April 2019, the Company entered into a Common Stock Sales Agreement with H.C.
 Wainwright & Co., LLC, or Wainwright, pursuant to which the Company may offer and sell through Wainwright, from time to time at the Company's sole discretion, shares of its common stock, having an aggregate offering price of up to \$50.0 million, or the HCW ATM Program.
 Sales of the shares of common stock are deemed to be "at-the-market offerings," as defined in Rule 415 under the Securities Act.
 In December 2020, the Company and Wainwright entered into Amendment No. 1 to Common Stock Sales Agreement, or the Amendment, to amend the Common Stock Sales Agreement to, among other things, update the reference to the registration statement pursuant to which the shares of common stock may be sold and to include an additional \$50.0 million of shares of common stock in the HCW ATM Program.
-For the three months ended March 31, 2021, the Company in the first quarter of 2021 for sales under the HCW ATM Program were approximately \$2.8 million after deducting related expenses, including commissions.
-As of March 31, 2021, there was approximately \$47.2 million remaining available for future issuances under the HCW ATM Program.
+Between April 1, 2021 and May 10, 2021, the Company issued and sold approximately 3.1 million shares of common stock under the HCW ATM Program for net proceeds of approximately \$5.2 million, after deducting related expenses, including commissions.
+There wereno sales under the HCW ATM Program subsequent to May 10, 2021.
+For the six months ended June 30, 2021, the Company issued and sold approximately 4.3 million shares of common stock under the HCW ATM Program for net proceeds of approximately \$8.1 million, after deducting related expenses, including commissions.
+As of June 30, 2021, there was approximately \$41.9 million remaining available for future issuances under the HCW ATM Program.